 Fifth, Management fees would have to have a 2%-3% yearly cap on how much they can go up.
 I have worked at too many places where maintenance fees doubled or even tripled in a year.
 This is unacceptable and one of the reasons so many timeshare owners are unhappy.
 Having a cap will help (not guarantee) your management fees won't get out of reach before you've started enjoying your ownership.

 Be aware of special assessments too.
 A special assessment is a fee that can be charged, upon the discretion of the homeowners, when something special needs to be done.
 A new swimming pool as an example or a new club house.
 If money in a maintenance fee account disappears or is insufficient for expenses, the homeowners association will enforce a special assessment.

 All homeowners should vote on a special assessment.
-Most contracts state that the selling company will retain control of a homeowners association until 50%-80% of the resort is under contract.
-So I would want a special assessment clause spelled out as to when the homeowners take if over, what constitutes a special assessment, etc. All of the homeowners should vote on a special assessment.
+Most contracts state the selling company will retain control of a homeowners association until 50%-80% of the resort is under contract.
+So I would want a special assessment clause spelled out as to when the homeowners take over, what constitutes a special assessment, etc.

 **Authors note: Timeshare is known by many names including but not limited to timeshare, timesharing, vacation ownership, holiday ownership, interval ownership, vacation insurance.

 China in Pictures, Words, and Video - Follow the links to get your copy today